leonicolas/computer-8bits/README.md

 For future versions I will expand the circuits modules and functionalities creating a more complex processor, but for now, I'm trying to keep the circuits as simple as possible.

-This processor project it's not focused on performance instead I priorized the simplicity to create circuits easy to understand.
+This processor project is not focused on performance, instead I prioritized the simplicity to create circuits easy to understand.

+`Note`: There are two processor versions.
+The first one committed on the `master` branch that uses the DRAM memory created by me with registers and logic ports and the second one committed on the `logisim-native-ram` branch using the Logisim memory RAM component.

 ## Acknowledgments